 - No switches for lowcut filter or pad

-Both the KM 184 and KM 183 are well processed, deliver very professional, low-noise signals that are very useful in every drum situation.
+Both the KM 184 and KM 183 are well processed and deliver very professional, low-noise signals that are very useful in every drum situation.

 The M5-MP from Rode is a good option for those that are on a budget, but that still want decent quality overheads for their drums.